ryan-t-ramirez/HIPAAChecker-Security-Compliance-Audit/README.md

 ### 📂 Contents
 * **Professional Project.pdf**: The primary executive summary of the project.
-* **Testing Procedure and Instruction.pdf**: Detailed breakdown of the QA methodologies used (Black-box testing, Logic verification).
+* **Testing Procedure and Instruction.pdf**: Detailed breakdown of the QA methodologies used.
 * **HIPAACHECKER-Pitch.pptx**: The stakeholder presentation outlining the product's security posture.
 * **Progress Reports**: Weekly breakdowns of the audit timeline and remediation steps.